TrickyGo/Pano2Room/README.md

-# Pano2Room
+## Welcome to the Pytorch implementation of our paper "Pano2Room: Novel View Synthesis from a Single Indoor Panorama" (SIGGRAPH Asia 2024).
-Pytorch implementation of Pano2Room (SIGGRAPH Asia 2024)
+## Code is being cleaned and will be released soon!